chrislabarge/chrislabarge.github.io/_posts/coding/2015-03-26-typing-calculator.md

 ![Progress Bar](/images/WPM5.jpg)

-##DONE
+##ALL DONE

-Now we have a working application, you can style and animate it how ever you like.
+Now we have a working application, you can style and animate it how ever you'd like.
-You can change whatever you want about the app too.
-Have it do something cool like randomly access sample text from parts of the web.
-Make sure to let me know of any cool features you come up with!
+This is your chance to be creative with new features.
+Leave a comment below and share with me what you've come up with.

 Here is an example of my design.